Last Updated on 14 January 2026 by Cycloscope

 The variety of masks representing spirits and ancestors is enormous and constantly growing, unlike the animal structures that instead remain similar to themselves.

-The masks are therefore not only traditional but in constant evolution, to respond to changes in real society.
-There is a mask for everything, the whole universe is represented in the upside-down world of the Nyau.
+The masks are therefore not only traditional but also constantly evolving to respond to changes in real society.
+There is a mask for everything; the whole universe is represented in the upside-down world of the Nyau.

-Over 400 masks associated with the Nyau society and the Gule Wamkulu ritual are exhibited at the Chamare Museum in the district of Dedza (MUA Mission), Malawi.
+Over 400 masks associated with the Nyau society and the Gule Wamkulu ritual are on display at the Chamare Museum in the Dedza district (MUA Mission), Malawi.

 Nyau masks are made of wood and straw and are divided into three types: